Statue of Liberty, Port Newark-Elizabeth Marine Terminal.

 Walking to work along the East River

-I do writing and teaching work for a training company based largely in the Washington D.C. area but running courses in dedicated education centers in several cities, and running on-site courses wherever the clients wants them.
+I did writing and teaching work for a training company based largely in the Washington D.C. area but running courses in dedicated education centers in several cities, and running on-site courses wherever the clients wants them.
 On-site courses have gotten me to the U.K., Germany, Canada, Japan, and Hong Kong.

 Their New York education center is in #1 New York Plaza, a large building diagonally adjacent to the Staten Island Ferry Terminal at the southern tip of Manhattan.
 If I'm out there working for them, they put me up in a corporate apartment at Hanover Square, just off Water Street a few blocks north of the course site.